p9c/p9/README.md

 by a jumbled version of the starting bytes.
 This is then repeated 3 times until a number is produced of the order of 20-40kb in size.
-It is possible to make this work target even harder, but beyond 3 cycles it starts to demand so much memory transfer that it doesn't seem to function properly (possibly a limitation in Go's big integer library) - and 4 cycles produces nearly half a megabyte of data at the end.
+It is possible to make this work target even harder, but beyond 3 cycles it starts to demand so much memory transfer that runs lower than one hash per second and 5 cycles produces nearly half a megabyte of data at the end.

 The result of the calculation is then hashed using the fast Blake3 hash function, to yield the result.
 Since there is no realistic way in which with